Effective Randomness for Continuous Measures: Randomness for Continuous Measures

 \begin{lem} Suppose $X$ and $Y$ are in $\PC_N$.
 If $X$ and $Y$ code isomorphic structures ($X \cong Y$), the isomorphism is unique and uniformly arithmetically definable from the pair $(X,Y)$. \end{lem}

 \begin{proof} Assume $X$ and $Y$ code isomorphic structures.
 Two different isomorphisms between the structures would yield a non-trivial automorphism of each, contradicting Lemma~\ref{lem:J-rigid}.

-Moreover, by induction on $n \leq N$ the isomorphism restricted to $\P^{(n)}(\omega)$ is arithmetic in $X \oplus Y$.
+Let $N_0$ be such that there are $N_0$-many infinite cardinals in the structure coded by $X$ and $Y$.
+By induction on $n \leq N_0$ the isomorphism restricted to $\P^{(n)}(\omega)$ is arithmetic in $X \oplus Y$.
 The base of the induction is provided by the fact that both $X$ and $Y$ are $\omega$-models.
-Inside each structure, there is a map $\P^{(N-1)}(\omega)$ to its greatest cardinal, $\kappa$, by which the isomorphism restricted to these greatest cardinals is arithmetic in $X \oplus Y$.
+Inside each structure, there is a map $\P^{(N_0)}(\omega)$ to its greatest cardinal, $\kappa$, by which the isomorphism restricted to these greatest cardinals is arithmetic in $X \oplus Y$.
 Consequently, the isomorphism restricted to subsets the greatest cardinals, respectively, is arithmetic in $X \oplus Y$.
 Since every ordinal in each structure determined by a subset of the greatest cardinal, the isomorphism between the ordinals in each structure is arithmetic in $X \oplus Y$.
 Finally, to obtain an arithmetic isomorphism between $X$ and $Y$, we use the existence of a $\Sigma_1$-map from the ordinals to the whole structure, as given by item (4)(c) in Definition~\ref{def:pseudocopy}.

-By the previous paragraph, there is a $k$, depending on $N$, such that the isomorphism between the structures code by $X$ and $Y$, respectively, is recursive in $(X\oplus Y)^{(k)}$.
+By the previous paragraph, there is a $k$, depending on $N$, by taking into account all the $N_0 \leq N$, such that the isomorphism between the structures code by $X$ and $Y$, respectively, is recursive in $(X\oplus Y)^{(k)}$.
 Finding an index for this isomorphism is uniformly computable in $(X\oplus Y)^{(k+2)}$. \end{proof}

 \begin{cor} Suppose $X$ and $Y$ are in $\PC_N$.
 Whether $X \cong Y$ is a uniformly arithmetic property of the pair $(X,Y)$. \end{cor}

 \begin{defn} We define

 \end{defn} By Corollary~\ref{cor:iso-arithmetic}, this is an arithmetic property of the pair $(X,Y)$.
 We let $X \preceq_N Y$ if $X \prec_N Y$ or $X \cong Y$.
 Clearly, $\preceq_N$ is reflexive.
 Since the property of being an element of the $J$-hierarchy is determined by a $\Sigma_1$-formula, and these properties are upwards absolute, $\preceq_N$ is transitive.
 Therefore, $\preceq_N$ defines a partial order on $\PC_N$.